Why we love an African safari in November

 Kruger, Cape Town & White Desert Antarctica

-Blow your horizons with this awe-inspiring trip through South Africa and on to Antarctica.
-One of the most exciting trips available at this time, you will get to experience the great wilderness of the Kruger National Park staying in one of Africa’s most exclusive safari lodges, followed by some luxurious downtime in Cape Town, and ending with the...
+Expand your horizons on this awe-inspiring tour through South Africa and on to Antarctica.
+One of the most exciting trips available, you will experience the great wilderness of the Kruger National Park staying in one of Africa’s most exclusive safari lodges.
+That will be followed by some luxurious downtime in Cape Town, and ending with the...